Alcohol and Other Drugs Policy

 - Behavior: Students in lawful possession of alcohol shall not disrupt the community in the residence halls, on campus, or in the surrounding environment.
 Students who use alcohol shall do so in a way that does not compromise, or infringe on, the rights and safety of others.

-- Dry Residence Halls: Alcohol shall not be possessed or consumed, regardless of a student’s age, at any time in the following buildings - Newcomb Hall, Pauley Hall, Stewart-Cleland (Stewie) Hall, Braun Hall, and Chilcott Hall.
+- Dry Residence Halls: Alcohol shall not be possessed or consumed, regardless of a student’s age, at any time in the following buildings - Bell Young Hall, Pauley Hall, Stewart-Cleland (Stewie) Hall, Braun Hall, and Chilcott Hall.

 - Possession or Presence of Alcohol: Alcohol is not permitted in any common area of the residence halls.
 Students of age who are not living in dry residence halls may possess and consume alcohol in their residence hall room.
 Open containers of alcohol are prohibited on campus grounds unless approved by the College for special events.